goauthentik/client-go/docs/FlowStageBinding.md

 HasInvalidResponseAction returns a boolean if a field has been set.

+### SetInvalidResponseActionNil

+`func (o *FlowStageBinding) SetInvalidResponseActionNil(b bool)`

+ SetInvalidResponseActionNil sets the value for InvalidResponseAction to be an explicit nil

+### UnsetInvalidResponseAction
+`func (o *FlowStageBinding) UnsetInvalidResponseAction()`

+UnsetInvalidResponseAction ensures that no value is present for InvalidResponseAction, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)